AArch64 shared memory synchronization

 Once you get through the complexities, you will find that the actual

-implementation of ARM spinlocks lives in arch/arm/include/asm/spinlock.h
+implementation of ARM spinlocks lives in arch/arm/include/asm/spinlock.h and

 it’s not that large and complicated.